 Barbara Golder, Editor-in-Chief of Linacre Quarterly, the Official Journal of the Catholic Medical Association

-How do you reflect on consideration of patients’ rights versus companies’ rights?
+How do you reflect on considering patients’ rights versus companies’ rights?

-Patients have the right to get right of entry to care.
-They do not always have the right to access care with any given provider.
-So there is a difference between announcing: “I, Physician X, do no longer offer tubal ligations” and saying: “No, no one could have got right of entry to tubal ligations.”
-I assume there is got to be a duty on both aspects.
+Patients have the right to access care, but they do not always have the right to access care with any given provider.
+So there is a difference between announcing, “I, Physician X, do no longer offer tubal ligations,” and saying, “No, no one could have got the right of entry to tubal ligations.”
+I assume there has got to be a duty on both aspects.

-People who will be in positions of the interface should remember that this will occur and have to apprehend a way to appreciate themselves and others and how to extract themselves from the state of affairs early on, not overdue in the game.
-Employers should figure out how they’re going to support that kind of environment.
+People who will be in positions of the interface should remember that this will occur.
+They mustered a way to appreciate themselves and others and how to extract themselves from the state situation, not overdue in the game.
+Employers should figure out how they will support that kind of environment.

 Say someone comes to a scientific office and makes an appointment, announcing: “I want a referral for an abortion.”
 And the office has folks that provide abortions and some individuals who might not.
-Let’s say we’ve got a receptionist who feels that she can not even take that call.
-Well, if she can not take that call, in that type of environment, then she may not be qualified for that position, not because it’s discriminating against her moral sense, but as it’s a vital a part of her process that she can not do because of her moral sense.
+Let’s say we’ve got a receptionist who feels she can not even take that call.
+If she can not take a supposed call in that environment, then she may not be.
+In that case, she fied for that position, not because it discriminates against her moral sense, but because it’s a vital part of her process that she can not do because of her moral sense.

 I suppose the intricate question is: What do you do if the only different health center within the place is Catholic?
 I don’t know.

-Groups that offer get right of entry to this care—for example, sterilization—elsewhere, can [come in and] provide care and get right of entry to and transportation to the ones ladies who want that.
-I recognize it really is cumbersome.
+Groups that offer access to this care—for example, sterilization—elsewhere can [come in and] provide care and get access to and transportation to the ladies who want that.
+I recognize it is cumbersome.
 However, it’s for an answer.
-I think we have the opportunity to suppose a bit out of the container right here.
+I think we can suppose a bit out of the container right here.